doodersrage/CheapLocalDeals.com/README.md

 Memcache is referenced throughout and will cause the website to fail to load if it is not installed onto your server.

 It also includes a web-based administrator panel, an affiliate system, and an XML API.

+CheapLocalDeals.com was retired in 2012, two years after I quit the employer I was working for that commissioned the project.
+No updates were completed for this project after around June 2010.
+The project was a abandoned and the client decided to give me back the code I had developed rather than continuing to pay the nearly $200 per-month cost of hosting the large locally targeted website.